krzysztoffiok/twitter_sentiment/README.md

 This research was carried out as part of the N000141812559 ONR research grant.

 ## Citation:<br/>
 If you decide to use here published code or our dataset please cite our work in the following manner:

-(please contact us directly at this time since the paper is still in preparation).
+Fiok, K., Karwowski, W., Gutierrez, E., & Wilamowski, M. (2021).
+Analysis of sentiment in tweets addressed to a single domain-specific Twitter account: Comparison of model performance and explainability of predictions.
+Expert Systems with Applications, 186, 115771.